-Since its inception Urac has secured over twenty million dollars in overcharges made on its clients bills.
-Urac has fought and won many precedent setting cases:
+Since its inception, URAC has secured over twenty million dollars in overcharges made on its clients’ bills.

-Cross_County_Savings_v._Keyspan, October 21, 2008, PSC Case 07-G-0480.
-The PSC agreed with Urac that Keyspan's procedure for assigning rate 1 or rate 2 under Service Classification 2 was discriminatory.
-It concluded that Urac was correct and that Cross County Savings along with 71 other utility consumers were overbilled.
+The PSC agreed with URAC that Keyspan’s procedure for assigning rate 1 or rate 2 under Service Classification 2 was discriminatory.
+It concluded that URAC was correct and that Cross County Savings along with 71 other utility consumers were over-billed.

-Hotels/Motels,_et_al,_v_LILCO, PSC Case 94-G-0077.
-PSC denied LILCO's request to change rate code 151 prohibiting hotels on the rate.
-They concluded Urac was correct and that hotels were entitled to this lower rate.
+PSC denied LILCO’s request to change rate code 151 prohibiting hotels on the rate.
+They concluded URAC was correct and that hotels were entitled to this lower rate.

-Queens_Jewish_Center_v._Brooklyn_Union_Gas_Company, PSC Case 26358.
-The PSC sustained the long practice of allowing a six-year refund to recover any overbilling.
-This further cemented the six-year statute, which is constantly challanged by the utilities.
+The PSC sustained the long practice of allowing a six-year refund to recover any over-billing.
+This further cemented the six-year statute, which is constantly challenged by the utilities.

 NGRID Ordered to give refunds to consumers (PSC Case 14-G-0091)